LiorZ/hdac8_thesis/thesis.rst

 .. [*] The sequence was threaded on the peptidic substrate backbone in the 2v5w crystal.
 Since this peptidic substrate was only 4 amino acid long (the train/test sequences were 6 residues long), the 2 extra amino acids backbone conformation attained an extended conformation.

 .. [*] Setting the receptor anchor to be the 289 residue , creating an axis that aligns with the Lysine residue side-chain.
-This axis is directed inside the pocket , and allowed the peptide to rotate while the Lysine residue stays fixed (see figure :ref:`mc`)
+This axis is directed inside the pocket , and allowed the peptide to rotate while the Lysine residue stays fixed (see Figure :ref:`mc`)

 Peptide Score
 ``````````````